anjandev/Lift/README.md

 # Lift
 A weight lifting tracking app that respects your freedoms.
+*This program is under heavy development and not ready for everyday use*

 ## Support
 Please note: Github is merely a mirror.
 The main git repo, issue tracker, and mailing list exists on sr.ht.